AliSajid/jfgi/README.md

 We'd love your help!
 Check out our [Contributing Guide](./CONTRIBUTING.md) to learn how you can get involved.

+## Acknowledgements

+We would like to acknowledge [Browserstack](https://browserstack.com) for sponsoring the testing for this project.
+This project is tested with BrowserStack

 ## License

 This project is licensed under the [MIT License](./LICENSE).